reactiness/react-alerts-lite/README.md

 ### Importing AlertProvider
 Import the AlertProvider and render before you need to use an Alert.
-You only need to render AlertProvider once.
+You must only render the AlertProvider once.

 ```jsx
 import React, { Component } from 'react';